 If you have many members in the organization, please use the Search members field or click filters to filter further by the role they have and if time tracking is enabled.

 Click on the pencil icon under the Role column next to the specific user.

 A dialog box will come up; click on the drop-down menu under Role and choose User.

 After a team member has been set as a User on the organization level, you can either:

 Set User as a Manager on the Members Page

-Click on Projects on the sidebar then click on the project name.
+Navigate to Project management > Projects, then click on the project name.